ElenaCoder/node.js-course/10.2-customer-template-engine/README.md

 # About

-**10.2-customer-template-engine** is a web application built with Node.js, Express, Pug, and Bootstrap.
+**10.2-customer-template-engine** is a full-stack web application built with Node.js, Express, Pug, and Bootstrap.
 It allows users to manage a collection of movies.

 ## Prerequisites